|

 Cuisine Indian

-A simple, flavorful Indian chicken biryani made using an all-in-one marinade and mix-in method.
+A stove top chicken biryani made using an all-in-one marinade and mix-in method.
 No layering required, just marinate everything, cook the chicken and potatoes, then mix in fluffy rice for a beautifully blended biryani that’s packed with traditional flavor.

 Equipment